-Have you ever noticed how Paul often warned the first-century Christians about the dangers of the law and those who preach it?
+Have you ever noticed how Paul often warned Christians about the dangers of the law and those who preach it?

 Paul’s habit of warning people was intentional:

 It is no trouble for me to write the same things to you again, and it is a safeguard for you.
-Watch out for those dogs… (Php 3:1-2)
+Watch out for those dogs… (Philippians 3:1-2)

-By “law”, I don’t mean they’re hanging the Ten Commandments in their churches and living rooms.
-(Although some are doing this!)
+By law, I don’t mean they’re hanging the Ten Commandments in their churches and living rooms.
 Watchman Nee distinguished grace and law like this: “Grace means that God does something for me; law means that I do something for God.”

 To live under law is to buy into the idea that we can compel God to bless us (or not hurt us) through our performance.

 It is the height of hubris to think that we can manipulate the Creator in this way.
-Nothing we do matters, neither circumcision nor uncircumcision; the only thing that counts is faith expressed through love (Gal 5:6).
 If you live by faith in the goodness of a grace-giving God, then none of the following symptoms of a law-based life will apply to you.

 2. You think we must do all the things Jesus said

 Jesus said “be perfect” (Matt 5:48).
 How’s that working out for you?
-If you can’t score yourself a perfect 10, then you’ve already failed the test and there’s no hope.
+If you can’t score yourself a perfect 10, then you’ve failed the test.

 The new covenant of God’s grace did not begin at Matthew 1:1, but at the cross when God’s own blood was shed for the forgiveness of sins (Matt 26:28).
 If you fail to filter Jesus’ words (before the cross) through Jesus’ actions (on the cross) then you may have settled for an inferior covenant.